t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 In this general model, the edge computing domain is interconnected with IoT end devices (southbound connectivity) and possibly with a remote/cloud network (northbound connectivity), and with a service operator's system.
 Edge computing nodes provide multiple logical functions, or components, which may not all be present in a given system.
 They may be implemented in a centralized or distributed fashion, in the edge network, or through some interworking between the edge network and a remote cloud network.

 We now attempt to enumerate major edge computing domain components.
 They are here loosely organized into OAM, functional and application components, with the understanding that the distinction between these classes may not always be clear, depending on actual system architectures.
+Some representative research challenges are associated with those functions.
+We used input from co-authors, IRTF attendees and comprehensive reviews such as {{Yousefpour}}.

 ## OAM Components

 Edge computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
 Besides infrastructure (network, storage and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data and code.

 Operation related functions include performance monitoring for service level agreement measurement; fault management and provisioning for links, nodes, compute and storage resources, platforms and services.
 Administration covers network/compute/storage resources, platforms and services discovery, configuration and planning.
 Management covers monitoring and diagnostics of failures, as well as means to minimize their occurrence and take corrective actions.
 This may include software updates management, high service availability through redundancy and multipath communication.
+Centralized (e.g., SDN) and decentralized management systems can be used.

 We further detail a few OAM components.

-### Resources Discovery

-This component is about finding infrastructure resources, such as compute, network and storage, but also other resources such as IoT end devices, sensors, data, code, or services.

 ### Virtualization Management

 Some IoT edge computing systems make use of virtualized (compute, storage and networking) resources, which need to be allocated and configured.
+This function is covered to a large extent by ETSI NFV and MEC standards activities.
+Projects such as {{LFEDGE-EVE}} further cover virtualization and its management into distributed edge computing settings.

+Related challenges include:

+* Minimizing virtual function instantiation time and resource usage
+* Integration of edge computing with virtualized radio networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}}

-### Authentication and Authorization
+### Resources Discovery and Authentication {#sec-dis-auth}

-This can cover authenticating platforms, end devices, data, code units and applications or users interacting with the system.
-Today, centralized gateway-based systems rely for device authentication on the installation of a secret on IoT end devices and on computing devices (e.g., a device certificate stored in a hardware security module).
+Discovery and authentication may target platforms, infrastructure resources, such as compute, network and storage, but also other resources such as IoT end devices, sensors, data, code units, services, applications or users interacting with the system.
+Broker-based solutions can be used, e.g. using an IoT gateway as broker to discover IoT resources.
+Today, centralized gateway-based systems rely, for device authentication, on the installation of a secret on IoT end devices and on computing devices (e.g., a device certificate stored in a hardware security module).

+Related challenges include:

+* Discovery, authentication and trust establishment in relation to mobility and heterogeneity {{Schafer}}, as well as scale
+* Intermittent connectivity to the Internet, preventing relying on a third-party authority {{Echeverria}}
+* Resiliency to faults, denial of service attacks {{Harchol}}, easier physical access for attackers

 ### Edge Organization and Federation

 In a distributed system context, once edge devices have discovered and authenticated each other, they can be organized, or self-organize, into hierarchies or clusters.
+Organization may range from centralized to peer-to-peer.
 Such groups can also form federations with other edge or remote clouds.

+Related challenges include:

+* Sharing resources in multi-vendor/operator scenarios {{Anglano}}, or other goals including to minimize resource usage, latency or energy consumption
+* Support for scaling, and enabling fault-tolerance or self-healing {{Jeong}}
+* Capacity planning, placement of infrastructure nodes to minimize delay {{Fan}}, cost, energy, etc.
+* Incentives for participation, e.g. in peer-to-peer federation schemes

 ## Functional Components